MartaGBayona/project_BACKEND2/README.md

 - Generate controller to push or pull followers and followings

-- - Generate controller to view followers posts.
+- Generate controller to view followers posts.

 - Require that users `name` do not contain numbers or special caracters.

+- Create a front-end with React for the project.

 ---